Lambda

 We build software that is fast and provably correct.

 We use Lean 4, Rust, and Erlang/Elixir to build systems where bugs are not acceptable.
-Blockchain infrastructure, verified compilers, proof systems, safety-critical software.
+We work across blockchain infrastructure, AI, finance, aerospace, and automotive.
+We build verified compilers, proof systems, distributed systems, and safety-critical software.
 Billions of dollars flow through code we've written.

-100+ engineers.
-Founded in 2014.
+Founded by Federico Carrone.
+100+ engineers specializing in formal verification, cryptography, distributed systems, and high-performance software.
 Part of Ergodic Group.
 Teams in Buenos Aires, Montevideo, and Barcelona.
+Since 2014.

 Links: